tyrylu/pyfmodex/readme.md

 sound = system.create_sound("somefile.mp3")
 sound.play()
 ```
 Of course, somefile.mp3 must be replaced with somethink that actually exists.
 Here, i used the default parameters and not used features like 3d positioning.
-For more info, you can using dir function and of course the source.
+For more info, you can use dir function and of course the source.
 Python 3 compatibility
 ----------------------
 Pyfmodex works with python 3 (tested in version 3.3, older may work).
-Note that because of some changes in the ctypes library in python 3, you must pass string sto pyfmodex as byte strings for now.
+If you pass as a file name str on py3 or unicode on py2, make sure that they're encodable by the encoding retuned by sys.getfilesystemencoding.
+Channel Group names and other identifiers are supposed to be ascii only.